-Burket's mill mentioned in the 1882 History of Preston County Burket may have been close to his brothers Daniel Sr. and Frederick Sr., and/or to some of his Skinner in-laws, who were early pioneers of Perry County, OH.
+Burket may have been close to his brothers Daniel Sr. and Frederick Sr., and/or to some of his Skinner in-laws, who were early pioneers of Perry County, OH.
 In 1818, Burket is thought to have sued Willliam Melick in Perry County for \$500.
 According to records, the dispute arose over a broken covenant dating all the way back to 1806 for the purchase of 190 acres in Pennsylvania.
 Nothing more is known of this litigation.

 Documents on file today at the Monongalia County (WV) Courthouse in Morgantown show that on Nov.
 18, 1815, Burket signed his consent for his daughter Sarah ("Sary") to marry Anthony Carroll.
 Both Carroll and Godfrey Guseman signed a bond for the marriage license, which stated that the "marriage is suddenly intended to be had and solemnized..."

 The Minerds sold land in Somerset County, PA, in 1824 though they were living in West Virginia at the time.
 Since neither of them could write, he signed his name simply with a "B," and she with an "X," on the deed.

-Green's Run, spanned by Morgantown and Kingwood Railroad bridge Strangely, when his father in law died in 1823, and the estate was auctioned off, Burket did not purchase any of the 125 available items for sale.
-His first name is thought to be an Americanized version of the German "Burkhardt," also used by his uncle, Burkhardt Meinert of Berks County, PA.
+Strangely, when his father in law died in 1823, and the estate was auctioned off, Burket did not purchase any of the 125 available items for sale.

+His first name is thought to be an Americanized version of the German "Burkhardt," also used by his uncle,Burkhardt Meinert of Berks County, PA.
 The name also was used by his nephew, Burket Minerd, who married Susan Hartzell and moved to Preston County, WV, in the 1830s.
 In fact, the identity of which Burket was which in Preston County caused confusion when the history of the county was written.

 Burket is mentioned by name in Morton's 1914 History of Preston County and in Wiley's 1882 history.
-He also is mentioned in the May 1983 and February 1997 issues of the Laurel Messenger newsletter of the Somerset County (PA) Historical Society.
+He also is mentioned in the May 1983 and Feb.
+1997 issues of the Laurel Messenger newsletter of the Somerset County (PA) Historical Society.

 The last known record of Burket alive is the 1850 census, when he was listed as a 74-year-old laborer residing with 66-year-old farmer William Roberts in Preston County.

-Franky's fate is unknown, and their burial sites are lost to history.
-Copyright © 2000-2003, 2006, 2009, 2019 Mark A. Miner
+Franky's fate is unknown, and their burial sites are not known.